imdevan/imdevan.github.io/_posts/2016-09-23-css-architecture.md

 `.utility--modifier-state`

 Utilities are the bulk of my styles.
-Utilities are essentially functaional styles that can be used anywhere to style anything.
+Utilities are essentially functional styles that can be used anywhere to style anything.
 The intent behind utilities is to be able to re-use styles in as many places as possible.